ordina-jworks/ordina-jworks.github.io/_posts/2019-03-04-ddd-europe.md

 comments: true
 ---

-> This year Pieter Van Hees and Kristof Eekhaut attended the [Domain-Driven Design Europe](https://dddeurope.com/){:target="_blank" rel="noopener noreferrer"}  conference in Amsterdam.
+> This year, Pieter Van Hees and Kristof Eekhaut attended the [Domain-Driven Design Europe](https://dddeurope.com/){:target="_blank" rel="noopener noreferrer"}  conference in Amsterdam.
 > The conference was all about Domain-Driven Design and related topics, with loads of interesting talks from beginners and experts in their field.
 > In this post you can read about some of the talks and workshops we attended.